Investment objective & policy

 Investment objective and return objectives

-- to beat the total return of the MSCI World Healthcare Index (in sterling) on a rolling 3 year period (the index total return including dividends reinvested on a net basis); and
+- To beat the total return of the MSCI World Healthcare Index (in sterling) on a rolling 3 year period (the index total return including dividends reinvested on a net basis); and

-- to seek to generate a double-digit total shareholder return per annum over a rolling 3 year period.
+- To seek to generate a double-digit total shareholder return per annum over a rolling 3 year period.

-BB Healthcare will not invest in any companies which are, at the time of investment, unquoted or untraded companies and has no intention of investing in other investment funds.
+The Company will not invest in any companies which are, at the time of investment, unquoted or untraded companies and has no intention of investing in other investment funds.